 While traveling, your base and surroundings can be whatever and wherever you want them to be.
 If not the villa in Chianti, an over water bungalow in blissful Bora Bora, or an eco-lodge in the Costa Rica rainforest… Either way, a world away from home and no chores needed.

 Going around the world helps make the world go round.
-Even if we don’t happen upon turtles to save (watch the video here), we’re supporting local communities by visiting them and learning about them.
+Even if we don’t happen upon turtles to save (watch a video of our sea turtle saving efforts here), we’re supporting local communities by visiting them and learning about them.
 Travel gives us a newfound respect for nature and opens our eyes to why we should help it, and how.

 Travelers ace trivia.
 Journeys are a week-long lesson in history, geography, art, literature, problem solving, risk taking, perception and more.